Edw590/VISOR---Android-Version-Assistant/README.md

 ## About
 ### - Roadmap
-Have a look on the "TODO.txt" file.
+Have a look on the "TODO.md" file.

 ### - Project status
 Ongoing, but possibly slowly since I'm a student, so I may not have that much time to work on this (even though I'd love to have more time) - except on Holidays xD.